Strawberry Jam made with preserving/jam sugar, using the conserve method to keep some of the fruit whole. A classic set jam.

 Next remove the lemon skin and add butter to help remove any scum.

-To pot up the jam use hot sterised jars and a jam funnel or small ladle.
+To pot up the jam use hot sterilised jars and a jam funnel or small ladle.
 Seal immediately with a lid.

 Now get the kettle on and bring out the scones and clotted cream – yummy!

-- The night before you need to pat the strawberries clean with a damp kitchen towel – do not wash or the jam will not set.
+- The night before you need to pat the strawberries clean with a damp kitchen towel – do not wash or the jam may not set.
 Discard any bruised ones.

 - Layer the strawberries in a large heavy based pan with the preserving sugar and give a gentle stir before you go to bed.
 This helps firm up the strawberries.